ArcadeMode/TypeShim/README.md

 </p>

 ## Why TypeShim
-TypeShim brings your classes over the .NET ↔︎ JavaScript interop boundary and back.
-Breathing life into a TypeScript copy of your classes through generated interop on both the C# and TypeScript side.
-Bottom line, you get seamless access to your .NET class instances from TypeScript.

 The [JSImport/JSExport API](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop/?view=aspnetcore-10.0), the backbone of [.NET Webassembly applications](https://github.com/dotnet/runtime/blob/74cf618d63c3d092eb91a9bb00ba8152cc2dfc76/src/mono/wasm/features.md), is not very ergonomic with lacking type information and exclusively static methods to export to JS.
-You need to learn about type limitations, how to marshall certain types, and frankly, you just wanted to run your C# code in the browser..
+You need to learn about its type limitations, how to marshall certain types, and frankly, you just wanted to run your C# code in the browser..

 Enter: _TypeShim_.
 No hassle, just straight into the good stuff with generated C# interop ánd TypeScript classes that look and behave _just_ like your C# classes.
 Drop a `[TSExport]` on your C# class, build and _voilà_ a typescript class you can interact with.
-Get a class instance from the dotnet runtime and use its methods and properties, just like you wanted.
+Get a class instance from the dotnet runtime and use its methods and properties, just like you wanted to do in the first place.

 > Fully automated construction of your Wasm interop facade and a matching TypeScript library to boot.